Gall wasp: Features

 Like all Apocrita, gall wasps have a distinctive body shape, the so-called wasp waist.
 The first abdominal tergum (the propodeum) is conjoined with the thorax, while the second abdominal segment forms a sort of shaft, the petiole.
 The petiole connects with the gaster, which is the functional abdomen in apocritan wasps, starting with the third abdominal segment proper.
-Together, the petiole and the gaster form the metasoma, while the thorax and the propodeum make up the mesosoma.
+Together, the petiole and the gaster form the metasoma, while the thorax and the propodeum make up the mesosoma.The forewings are known as mesothoracic wings, and the hindwings are known as metathoracic wings. these two wing pairs are connected to each other with hamuli.

 The antennae are straight and consist of two or three segments.
 In many varieties, the backside of the mesosoma appears longitudinally banded.
 The wings are typically simply structured.
 The female's egg-depositing ovipositor is often seen protruding from the tip of the metasoma.

 Reproduction and development

 The reproduction of gall wasps is usually partly parthenogenesis, in which a male is completely unnecessary, and partly two-sex propagation.
 Most species have alternating generations, with one two-sex generation and one parthenogenic generation annually, whereas some species produce very few males and reproduce only by parthenogenesis, possibly because of infection of the females' gametes by endosymbiotic Wolbachia bacteria.
 The various generations differentiate both in their appearance and in the form of the plant galls they induce.

 The larvae of most gall wasps develop in characteristic plant galls they induce themselves, but many species are instead inquilines of other gall wasps, such as those of the genus Synergus.

 The plant galls mostly develop directly after the female insect lays the eggs.
 The inducement for the gall formation is largely unknown; discussion speculates as to chemical, mechanical, and viral triggers.
 The hatching larvae nourish themselves with the nutritive tissue of the galls, in which they are otherwise well-protected from external environmental effects.
-The host plants, and the size and shape of the galls are specific to the majority of gall wasps, with about 70% of the known species parasitizing various types of oak trees.
+The host plants, and the size and shape of the galls are specific to the majority of gall wasps, with about 70% of the known species parasitizing various types of oak, inducing oak galls.
 Galls can be found on nearly all parts of such trees, including the leaves, buds, branches, and roots.
-Other species of gall wasps live in eucalyptus trees, rose bushes or maple trees, as well as many herbs.
+Other species of gall wasps live in eucalyptus, maple, and many herbs.
 Species determination is usually much easier through observation of the galls produced rather than of the insect itself.